IPBA Journal Call for Articles

 All submissions should have the name, firm name, and city of the submitting party or parties, and photos should be high resolution for publication.

-Send your submissions by 15 January 2025 to Olivia Kung and Scott Li.
+Send your submissions to Olivia Kung and Scott Li.

 The new Journal will only be successful with your contributions!
 We look forward to hearing from all of you.